CleanFlicks

-CleanFlicks was a company founded in Utah in 2000 that rented and sold commercially-released DVDs and VHS tapes from which they had edited content which the company considered inappropriate for children or that viewers might otherwise find offensive.
+CleanFlicks was a mormon company founded in Utah in 2000 that rented and sold commercially-released DVDs and VHS tapes from which they had edited content which the company considered inappropriate for children or that viewers might otherwise find offensive.
 CleanFlicks removed sexual content, profanity, some references to deity, and some violence from movies, either by muting audio or clipping entire portions of the track.

 A group of major film productions studios sued CleanFlicks in 2002, arguing that their service constituted copyright infringement.
 A 2006 court ruling closed the company.
 On March 13, 2007, CleanFlicks reopened its website with "Movies You Can Trust."
 While legally enjoined from offering edited movies, an email sent by the company on that date indicated that they had reviewed "tens of thousands" of movies and compiled over 1000 that meet their "family-friendly criteria" for sale and rent.
 In January 2013, the CleanFlicks.com website was no longer online.